Accessibility Services FAQ's

 It is a modification, adjustment, or elimination of a barrier to a program or service to enable an individual with a disability to participate on an equal basis.
 Individualized accommodations are not designed to give the student an advantage over other students, to alter a fundamental aspect of the course, nor to weaken academic rigor.
 Examples of accommodations include: extended time for test taking, document conversion of print material to alternate formats, and remote captioning.

-What are a student’s responsibilities when working with Disability Services?
+What are a student’s responsibilities when working with Accessibility Services?

 - Self-identify as a student with a disability.